 The Article's primary target has been on a handful of meme stock companies, such as GameStop, AMC, and Bed Bath & Beyond, with the principal finding that the new retail shareholders at these companies do not seem to be active in engaging with the management or in influencing the companies' governance outcomes.
 Given that the Article's focus is on a small number of companies that went through an unusual experience of facing a sudden surge of retail investors' interest, one needs to be cautious about generalizing the results to other companies or making overarching conclusions.
 At the same time, these companies were chosen precisely because they were the primary targets of meme trading.
 Thus, to the extent we should have observed a new paradigm of corporate governance associated with meme surges, these companies would have been the most promising ones.
+Furthermore, particularly with respect to retail investors who remained loyal to the meme companies long after the "meme surge" was over, one would have expected them to be much more active in corporate governance and improving firm performance.
 Accordingly, we believe that the Article's findings are informative in getting a better understanding of retail shareholders' engagement and potential, democratizing benefits of allowing more retail investor participation.
 To get a better understanding of the importance of retail investor base on corporate governance, a future research project may take a closer look at how technological changes, including the introduction of zero-commission trading, may have had a broader effect on the capital markets and also the more general impact of retail investors on corporate governance across a larger segment of the market.